Escape the crush of the city and soothe your mind, body, and soul by trekking south to one of the Sunshine State’s hidden gems for wellness.

 3. Get back to nature

 Sure, Florida is known for its beautiful beaches, but farther inland lie tranquil swamplands.
 From October to May, you can tromp the swamp for free at the Barley Barber Swamp in Indiantown.
 A tour guide will walk you just over a mile along the closed-loop boardwalk to admire 400 acres of pristine freshwater wetlands and ancient bald cypress trees.
-Another Indiantown destination: Wandering Trails, a family-owned and operated equine facility.
+Another Indiantown destination: Whitetail Trails, a family-owned and operated equine facility.
 Go on a horseback ride through 600 acres of pastures and wooded trails.
 You can ride any time of day, but the sunset and early-morning rides will help you reconnect with nature—and your inner peace.

 4. Recharge in style

 Looking for ultimate relaxation?
 One option is Hutchinson Shores Resort & Spa located on Jensen Beach.
 Once you’re there, unwind with spa services or enjoy the crystal-blue pool and private stretch of beach.
 If you want blood-pumping activities, Hutchinson Island Marriott Beach Resort & Marina is an ideal choice for the your inner adventurer.
 From tennis, biking, and golf to kayaking, swimming, jet skiing, and other water sports, you’ll have no shortage of things to do.

 Ground Floor Farm is a food and community space in Historic Downtown Stuart.
 Founded in 2014 by three Stuart natives, it’s an eclectic mix of suburban farm, kitchen workshop, arts venue, and an open-source community space.
 With farm-fresh offerings on its menu and yoga classes, it’s a welcome respite from the grind of your nine-to-five life.

 Enjoy the fresh, delicious local produce